 What is this product used for?

-Aloe is used topicallytopicallyto be applied on the skin (directly on the skin) to heal minor wounds and to relieve minor burns (including sunburns).
+Aloe is used topically (directly on the skin) to heal minor wounds and to relieve minor burns (including sunburns).

-orallyorallyto be taken by mouth (swallowed) (by mouth) it is used as a laxativelaxativean agent that stimulates bowel movement and relieves constipation and a source of antioxidantantioxidanta chemical substance that prevents cellular damage from free radicalss and to help sooth irriration of the gastrointestinal tract.
+Orally (by mouth) it is used as a laxative and a source of antioxidants and to help soothe irritation of the gastrointestinal tract.

-Aloe vera gel can be found in hundreds of skin products, including lotions and sunblocks.
+Aloe vera gel can be found in hundreds of skin products, including lotions and sunscreens.